-The parties recognize that CUSW has in place the Canadian Union of Skilled Workers Education and Training Trust Fund that provides for the development of an ETTF Participation Agreement between the Trust and individual Employers.
+The parties recognize that CUSW has in place the Canadian Union of Skilled Workers Education and Training Trust Fund Agreement that provides for the development of an ETTF Participation Agreement between the Trust and individual Employers.

-The parties will establish a Joint Education & Training Committee within 30 days of ratification.
-The Joint Education & Training Committee which will:
+The parties will establish a Joint Education & Training Committee.
+The joint committee will explore the following opportunities: